-The measurement results presented in clause 3 are based on the codec version used for the EVS codec selection.
+The measurement results presented in clause 3 are based on the codec version i.e. the codec used for the EVS codec selection.
 The measurement results presented in the following sections are based on the release version of the codec.

+The measurement results presented in clause 4 are based on the release codec version 12.1.0.
+The measurement results presented include the fullband version which is available in the release version.
+It shows that the error found in the codec selection version in super-wideband 9.6 kbit/s mode is corrected.
+For all tests except 5.9 kbit/s bitrate DTX was deactivated.

 Evaluation Setup